Film Spoilers and

 In the end of this Double Indemnity-like thriller, "Matty Walker" (Kathleen Turner) was killed in a booby-trapped boathouse explosion (her body was identified by dental records) and her lover/dupe Ned Racine (William Hurt) was charged with the murder and imprisoned in a Florida state penitentiary.

-Under her yearbook picture, her ambition was described as: "To be rich and live in an exotic land" - a wish that was fulfilled in the last image of "Matty" lying on a beach somewhere in an exotic land.
+Under Mary Ann Simpson's yearbook picture (with 'Matty's' picture), her ambition was described as: "To be rich and live in an exotic land" - a wish that was fulfilled in the last image of "Matty" lying on a beach somewhere in an exotic land.

 C.W.'s Father Alerted Police, Who Ambushed Bonnie And Clyde